Chapter 4 : The Healer

 “Heaven’s no!”
 Kireonna exclaimed.
 “What on earth would give you that impression?”

 “Well, you and Mrs. Black were always the best of friends,” Saleena spat.
-“That woman was a pure-blood nutcase if I ever met one!
-Sirius and I saw right through her, but you and Rudolfus practically worshiped the ground she walked on!
+“And that woman was a pure-blood nutcase if I ever met one.
+Sirius and I saw right through her, but you and Regulus practically worshiped the ground that she walked on.
 You thought that woman could do no wrong.
 Please, try and tell me that that's not the truth.”

-“Saleena DeAnn, we are not having this conversation right now,” she demanded.
-“That is not the reason why I am here!
-I have traveled a long way to speak with you and I'll be damned if I am going to have this argument with you right now!”
+“Saleena Dawn Blackwell, we are not having this conversation right now,” she demanded.
+“That is not the reason why I am here.
+I have traveled a long way to speak with you, and I'll be damned if I am going to have this argument with you again right now.”

 The room grew deeply silent as each of the women became engrossed in her own thoughts.
 They were both afraid of what the future might bring...
-After a few minutes of thinking, Saleena cleared her throat.
-Her mother looked up at her pleadingly with her deep green eyes.
-Saleena hated herself for doing this but she knew that there was no way she could go back.
-She didn’t belong with the Gypsies.
+After a few minutes of thinking, Saleena finally cleared her throat.
+Her mother looked up at her pleadingly.
+Saleena hated herself for doing this, but she knew that there was no way she could go back.
+She did not belong with the Gypsies.

 “I am deeply sorry mother, but you will not sway my decision.
 I cannot go back there.”
 Kireonna buried her face in her hands and began to weep.
-“Please don’t do that mother,” Saleena begged.
-“I’m sorry but I just can’t do it!
+“Please don’t do that, mother,” Saleena begged.
+“I’m sorry, but I just can’t do it.
 But listen, I’ll get us some help, alright?
-I promise!
+I promise.
 I’ll seek out the Order of the Phoenix and ask them if we can join sides with them.
-Then you won’t have to go with Voldemort.
+Then you won’t have to go with Voldemort at all.
 Would you like that?”

-“They’ve already turned their backs on you it would seem.”
+“Well they have already turned their backs on you, it would seem.”

 “I won’t!” she proclaimed.
-“I will stay with my clan no matter what they decide to do!”
+“I will stand with my clan, no matter what their decision.”

-“Well fine then!”
+“Fine then!”
 Saleena yelled back.
-“Do whatever you want to do, but leave me the hell out of it!”
+“Do whatever you want to do then, but leave me the hell out of it!”

 On the upper corner of her desk, one of her business cards began to glow a bright yellow.
 It soared off the desk and glided towards her.
-Surprised, he reached out and took hold of it, reading it quickly to herself.
+Surprised, Saleena reached out and took hold of it, reading it quickly to herself.
 “Wow,” she mused.
-“This card hasn’t glown in such a long time I… I never thought it would again… I wonder what has happened…” she was muttering to herself.
-For a moment, she was so distracted by the card that she had nearly forgot her mother was there.
+“This card hasn’t glown in such a long time.
+I never thought they would actually use this again.
+I wonder what has happened now…” she was muttering to herself.
+For a moment, she was so distracted by the card that she nearly forgot that her mother was there.

 “What is that Saleena?”
 Kireonna asked, snapping her attention back onto her.

 “It’s one of my old calling cards.
 I used to use these all the time back when I used to do house calls,” she explained.
-“But it’s been forever since one of these have actually been used!
-I always keep this one on my desk though because it belongs to one of my favorite patients; Draco Malfoy.”
+“But it’s been forever since one of these have actually been activated.
+I've always kept this particular card on my desk though, because it belongs to one of my primary patients; Draco Malfoy.”

-The moment of confidence Kireonna had gained a moment ago was now gone.
+The moment of confidence Kireonna had gained a moment ago quickly evaporated.
 Her face was once again ridden with grief and worry.
 “Daughter, can you really turn your back on your people without a second thought?”

-“But won’t you have a guilty conscience?” she pressed.
+“But won’t you have a guilty conscience?” her mother pressed.

-Kireonna stared once more into her only daughter's eyes.
+Kireonna stared once more into the eyes of her only daughter.
 Even to this day, she was still caught off-guard at how incredibly similar Saleena's eyes were to her grandmother's.
-Her own eyes were a deep green color, which she had inherited from her father.
-But Carla and Saleena both had eyes that were the of the most brilliant shade of mint green.
-They shared the same all-knowing eyes stat could pierce through one's soul in an instant.
-She sighed and shot one last pleading look at Saleena.
+Her own eyes were a deeper shade of green, which she had inherited from her father.
+But Caraleonna and Saleena both had eyes that were the of the most brilliant shade of mint green.
+They shared the same all-knowing eyes that could pierce through one's soul in an instant.
+She sighed and shot Saleena one last pleading look.
 “So nothing I say could change your mind?”

-“No Mother, there‘s nothing,” Saleena confirmed.
+“No Mother, there is nothing,” Saleena confirmed.
 “I have to go now, sorry.
-You found your way in alright, I trust you don’t need any help in finding your way out.”
+You found your way in alright, I trust that you won’t need any help in finding your way out.”
 She grabbed her traveling cloak off the hook by the door and threw it on.
 She motioned for her mother to leave, and then followed her out the door, locking it behind her.